piotrhajduga/firemark/README.md

 ## Running

-For now if all dependencies are met development app server can be started by getting into virtual environment and running:
+For now if all dependencies are met development app server can be started by getting into virtual environment and running `$ ./run.py`

-    $ ./run.py

 And everything should go smoothly.
 Report any issues on a